Lyf-Planner/signature-debouncer/README.md

 **Using the Signature:**

-The `signature` can be any object, but good examples include the function's parameters, the function name - anything you possibly may want to use to differentiate what function calls are to be debounced independently.
+The `signature` can be any object you wish to debounce on the basis on.
+Good examples include the function's parameters, the function name - anything you possibly may want to use to differentiate what function calls are to be debounced independently.

-If I wanted a function to only debounce based on a custom signature, for example, that signature could be an object containing it's `name` and `arg`, I could do the following:
+If I wanted a function to only debounce based on a custom signature, for example, that signature could be an object containing it's `name` and `arg`, I could first do the following to run it as a regular old timeout function:

 ```
 someData = [1,2,3,4];

 const arg = 5;
-const signature = { funcName: exampleFunction.name, arg }
+const signature = { funcName: exampleFunction.name, arg };

 debouncer.run(() => exampleFunction(arg), signature);